Sometimes thinking outside the box means—quite literally—disrupting your typical workday.

 After the frenzy, your colleagues will feel energized and your company will have new, cool projects on its hands.
 So make sure to get one on the books annually.
 It'll give employees something to look forward to and keep the innovative juices flowing.

-Photo of courtesy of Getty Images/Tom Merton .
+Photo of people meeting courtesy of Getty Images/Tom Merton .

 Rebecca Dalzell is a freelance writer in New York covering travel, culture, cities, and history.
 She has been published in the Washington Post, New York, Travel + Leisure, and 1843 Magazine.More from this Author